ronnyporsch/SurveySimulator/README.md

 API_KEY = PUT_YOUR_API_KEY_HERE
 USED_MODEL = gpt-3.5-turbo
 NUMBER_OF_FILLED_OUT_SURVEYS = 1
+PARTICIPANTS = Donald Duck,Obama,a 13 year old boy with a skateboard
 ```
 - Edit this file to configure the program:
   - API_KEY: Your OpenAI API Key
   - USED_MODEL: The model that is being queried (see [here](https://platform.openai.com/docs/models) for an overview of available models)
-  - NUMBER_OF_FILLED_OUT_SURVEYS: The number of times ChatGPT is supposed to answer the survey.
+  - PARTICIPANTS: participants that should be simulated.
+Divided by commas.
 Each set of answers will be saved into a separate file

 ### Troubleshooting
 - **Error:** "'Java'" is not recognized as an internal or external command, operable program or batch file."